Ergodic SDEs on submanifolds and related numerical sampling schemes: Introduction

-Before concluding this introduction, we would like to compare the current work with several previous ones.
-Generally speaking, Monte Carlo samplers (based on ergodicity) for mean values of functions either on $\mathbb{R}^d$ or on its submanifolds can be classified into Metropolis-adjusted samplers and unadjusted samplers.
-For the Metropolis-adjusted method, probably the best known one is the Markov Chain Monte Carlo (MCMC) method, which has been well studied in statistics community~\cite{Liu2008}.
-In particular, the idea of exploiting Riemannian geometry structure of the space to develop MCMC methods has been considered in~\cite{riemann-mcmc}.
-The authors there studied a number of interesting applications and demonstrated that incorporating the geometry of the space into numerical methods can lead to significant improvement of the sampling efficiency.
-We argue that this is also true in our case.
-In Section~\ref{sec-example}, we will consider a concrete example where a non-identity matrix $a$ can help remove the stiffness both in the dynamics and in numerical algorithms.
-On the other hand, despite of the common Riemannian manifold point of view in the current work and in~\cite{riemann-mcmc}, the main difference is that the work~\cite{riemann-mcmc} considered sampling on the entire space $\mathbb{R}^d$ (or a domain of it), while the current work deals with sampling on its submanifold $\Sigma$.
-The computations in the current work are more involved mainly due to this difference.
-Besides of sampling on the entire space, the Metropolis-adjusted samplers on submanifolds, using either MCMC or Hybrid Monte Carlo, have been considered in several recent work~\cite{pmlr-v22-brubaker12,Tony-constrained-langevin2012,goodman-submanifold,tony-gabriel-hmc-submanifolds}.
-Reversible Metropolis random walk on submanifolds has been constructed in~\cite{goodman-submanifold}, which is then extended in~\cite{tony-gabriel-hmc-submanifolds} to develop Hybrid Monte Carlo algorithms by allowing non-zero gradient forces in the proposal move.
-The numerical schemes in these work are unbiased and therefore large time step-sizes can be used in numerical estimations.
+Before concluding this introduction, we compare the current work with several previous ones.
+Generally speaking, Monte Carlo samplers (based on ergodicity) either on $\mathbb{R}^d$ or on its submanifolds can be classified into Metropolis-adjusted samplers and samplers without Metropolis step (unadjusted).
+For Metropolis-adjusted methods, in particular, exploiting Riemannian geometry structure to develop MCMC methods has been studied in~\cite{riemann-mcmc}.
+The authors there demonstrated that incorporating the geometry of the space into numerical methods can lead to significant improvement of the sampling efficiency.
+In line with this development, in Section~\ref{sec-example} we will consider a concrete example where a non-constant matrix $a$ can help remove the stiffness in the sampling task.
+On the other hand, despite of the common Riemannian manifold point of view in the current work and in~\cite{riemann-mcmc}, the main difference is that the current work deals with sampling on the submanifold $\Sigma$ instead of the entire $\mathbb{R}^d$ (or its domain).
+The derivations in the current work are more involved mainly due to this difference.
+Besides sampling on the entire space, Metropolis-adjusted samplers on submanifolds, using either MCMC or Hybrid Monte Carlo, have been considered in several recent work~\cite{pmlr-v22-brubaker12,Tony-constrained-langevin2012,goodman-submanifold,tony-gabriel-hmc-submanifolds}.
+Reversible Metropolis random walk on submanifolds has been constructed in~\cite{goodman-submanifold}, which is then extended in~\cite{tony-gabriel-hmc-submanifolds} by allowing non-zero gradient forces in the proposal move.
+In contrast to these Metropolis-adjusted samplers, the numerical scheme (\ref{scheme-mu1-intro})--(\ref{phi-map-intro}) in the current work is unadjusted (without Metropolis-step) and samples the conditional probability measure $\mu_1$ when the step-size $h\rightarrow 0$.
+This means that in practice the step-size $h$ should be chosen properly such that the discretization error is tolerable.
+In this direction, we point out that unadjusted samplers on $\mathbb{R}^d$, which naturally arise from discretizations of SDEs, have been well studied in the literature~\cite{talay-tubaro-1990,gabriel-ben-ima-2016,bou-rabee-2010,debussche_weak_backward2012,abdulle_high-order-2014,conv-time-averaging}.
+The current work can be thought as a further step along this direction for sampling schemes on submanifolds, by applying the machinery developed in~\cite{conv-time-averaging}.
+Comparison between the scheme (\ref{scheme-mu1-intro}) and the Metropolis-adjusted algorithm in~\cite{goodman-submanifold} can be found in Remark~\ref{rmk-cmp-metropolis-or-not}, as well as in Example $2$ in Section~\ref{sec-example}.
+We also refer to~\cite{gabriel-ben-ima-2016} for related discussions.